 The list goes on.

-I even started crazy, fun party school book clubs for each of them.
+I even started crazy, fun book club celebrations for each of them.

 And somehow I believed that by doing these things meant that I would “raise readers”.